 The exclusive language of all GSEFM programs is English.
-Sufficiently strong English language skills may be documented in one of the following forms: (i) A diploma/degree certificate from a secondary school with English as the official language of instruction (the secondary school must have been attended for at least two years); (ii) Official confirmation of the successful completion of at least one year of university-level studies in a degree program being exclusively taught in the English language; (iii) Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
+Sufficiently strong English language skills may be documented in one of the following forms: (i) A diploma/degree certificate from a secondary school with English as the official language of instruction (the secondary school must have been attended for at least two years); (ii) Official confirmation of the successful completion of at least one year of university-level studies in a degree program being exclusively taught in English language; (iii) Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
 The minimum scores are as follows: TOEFL/iBT: 93; TOEFL/PBT: 580; IELTS: 7.0.
 The TOEFL Designated Institution Code for GSEFM is "7276".

-Application Process and Deadlines
+Application/Admissions Process and Deadlines

+In stage one, all applications received by January 31 will be reviewed.
 Particularly strong applicants from this pool of applications will receive a positive admissions decision around the middle of March.
 Other applicants from this pool of applications will be reconsidered in stage three.

-All applications received will be reviewed.
+In stage two, all applications received will be reviewed.
 Particularly strong applicants from this pool of applications will receive a positive admissions decision around the end of May.
 All remaining applicants from this pool of applications will be reconsidered in stage three.